sogebot/sogeBot/docs/_master/commands/miscellaneous.md

 `!age <optional-username>` - how old is users account

-`!set list` - bot will print out list of all configuration

-`!set general.settings.lang <language>` - will set language of your bot responses, currently available en, cs

 `!uptime` - how long your stream is online

 `!subs` - show online subs count, last sub and how long ago